Skip to main content

 Check Outage Status

-View current outages, sign up for alerts on status, or report a new outage in the Outage Center.
+View current outages, sign up for status alerts or report a new outage.

 View/Report Outages

-A backup power source can keep you up and running during a power outage.
-However, generators can be dangerous to you and our crews if connected or used improperly.
-Every year people die in portable-generator-related accidents.
-Before using a generator, you must consult an electrician to determine the proper equipment and safe set-up for your residence or business.
+A generator can provide critical backup power during an outage.
+However, if generators are connected or used incorrectly, they can pose serious risks to you and our crews.
+Every year, people are seriously injured or killed in accidents involving portable generators.
+Before using a generator, you must consult an electrician to make sure you have the right equipment and a safe setup for your home or business.

 • Equipment options: Choose a generator rated for more power than you think you will need.
 This is best determined by an electrician.